snowdrop/jester/README.md

 Modules within the testing framework must conform to the following package naming conventions:

-- `io.github.jester.api` - the API to use services and resources
+- `io.github.snowdrop.jester.api` - the API to use services and resources
-- `io.github.jester.configuration` - configure the services and test configuration
+- `io.github.snowdrop.jester.configuration` - configure the services and test configuration
-- `io.github.jester.core` - the core functionality of the framework
+- `io.github.snowdrop.jester.core` - the core functionality of the framework
-- `io.github.jester.logging` - logging facilities and handlers
+- `io.github.snowdrop.jester.logging` - logging facilities and handlers
-- `io.github.jester.resources` - the supported resources within the current jester dependency
+- `io.github.snowdrop.jester.resources` - the supported resources within the current jester dependency
-- `io.github.jester.utils` - more utilities
+- `io.github.snowdrop.jester.utils` - more utilities
 -
 ## Contributing